endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 In <a href="#week2">week 2</a> we took the pre-season game-to-game probabilities of FiveThirtyEight and FOX to determine the average expected wins for each team and thus create a projected final standings.
 We used these same game-to-game probabilities and ran the seasons over and over again, <a href="https://gist.github.com/endlesspint8/2eaae1e452ce7d5a5edd46277c0459fb#file-nfl_10k_season_sim-py" target="_blank">ten thousand times</a>.
 The purpose was to identify the probabalistic outcomes for each team.
 If you can write a for-loop, you can do statistics, <a href="https://www.youtube.com/watch?v=Iq9DzN6mvYA" target="_blank">right</a>?

-Chance of Seattle going undefeated: 0.12% according to FOX; the Jets going winless: 0% chance according to FiveThirtyEight and simulated seasons; Cleveland winning 8 games: 9.6% and 5.7% according to FiveThirtyEight and FOX, respectively.
+Chance of Seattle going undefeated: 0.12% according to FOX; the Jets going winless: 0% chance according to FiveThirtyEight and simulated seasons (phew!); Cleveland winning 8 games: 9.6% and 5.7% according to FiveThirtyEight and FOX, respectively.
 Those last odds look equal parts welcoming and wishful thinking at this point.

 Below is the full chart with hover tool to allow for reviewing the chances for each team (y axis) reaching specific win totals (x axis).
 The first is from FiveThirtyEight the latter from FOX.